ruby2elixir/cercle/README.md

-# Cercle CRM for Trello lovers - Phoenix & Vuejs
+# Cercle CRM - CRM for smart people - Phoenix & Vuejs

 Cercle is a CRM for smart people who need to manage a database of contacts and get things done.